In-person Workshop at GIKI Campus, Swabi

 Agentic AI Workshop

-A 2-day, hands-on bootcamp focused on Agentic AI architectures and Retrieval-Augmented Generation (RAG).
-Designed for students, developers and data professionals who want to move beyond basic LLM API usage and build context-aware AI systems using LangChain and modern agent frameworks.
+This hands-on workshop focuses on Agentic AI architectures and Retrieval-Augmented Generation (RAG).
+It is designed for students, developers, and data professionals who want to move beyond basic LLM API usage and learn how to build context-aware AI systems using LangChain and modern agent frameworks.

 Fee: PKR 20,000